Donald Trump May Declare Martial Law, Suspend Elections In Order To Stay In Office, Conservative Scholar Warns

-In an interview with NBC News this week, Attorney General William Barr appears to “whitewash” the Russian attack against the 2016 presidential election, according to a Washington Post analysis.
-That Russian operation was designed to help Donald Trump get elected, and Barr’s “frightening” statements about it have prompted a leading conservative scholar to warn that the attorney general “will do or enable anything to keep Trump in office.”
+In an interview with NBC News this week, Attorney General William Barr appeared to “whitewash” the Russian attack against the 2016 presidential election, according to an analysis by The Washington Post.
+The attorney general’s “frightening” statements have prompted a leading conservative scholar to warn that Barr “will do or enable anything to keep Trump in office,” including allowing the president to declare martial law.

-Trump himself, according to the warning posted to Twitter by Norman Ornstein, will “do anything” to remain in office.
-Ornstein, a scholar at the conservative American Enterprise Institute think tank, warned that Trump may even suspend the upcoming elections and declare martial law in order to preserve his hold on power.
+Trump himself, according to the warning posted to Twitter by Norman Ornstein, a scholar at the conservative American Enterprise Institute, will “do anything” to remain in office.
+He warned that Trump may even suspend the upcoming elections and declare martial law in order to preserve his hold on power.

 Though seemingly far-fetched, those possibilities can no longer be considered “fanciful, alarmist or crazy things,” according to Ornstein’s warning.
-The scholar in his Twitter message also called on political and civic leaders, as well as law enforcement and military officials, to start “thinking now about how they might respond” if Trump attempts what would amount to a coup.
+The scholar also called on political and civic leaders, as well as law enforcement and military officials, to start “thinking now about how they might respond” if Trump attempts what would amount to a coup.

 Ornstein’s warning came on the same day that Trump, during a campaign rally in Hershey, Pennsylvania, said that he may stay in office as long as another 29 years — which would take him to age 102.
 On Sunday, Trump also made a “joke” about remaining in office beyond the constitutional end of his term, calling it “not a bad idea.”